 \subsection{System Architecture}

-Since no prior works are designed for multiple jobs, existing approaches lack the ability to schedule among multiple dynamic workloads.
-To solve this problem, we developed a system to support multiple dynamic workloads' scheduling.
-The system can collect the necessary information of all the jobs before and during running to support the scheduling algorithm.
-The information includes the compute graph of jobs, the execution time of each operator, and other run-time information such as the GPU utilization.
-The system will trigger the scheduling algorithm multiple times during the jobs startup and running.
+Since existing approaches cannot schedule among multiple dynamic workloads, we developed a system to support scheduling under such scenarios.
+The system can collect the necessary information on all the jobs before and during running to support the scheduling algorithm.
+The information includes the compute graph of jobs, the latency of each operator, and other run-time information such as the GPU utilization.
+The system will trigger the scheduling algorithm multiple times during startup and running.
 When receiving the newest scheduling plan, the system will apply it at the next round of iteration.
-To achieve the functions above, our system contains four components: \textit{Global Controller, Memory Scheduler, Executor, Swap Executor}, as shown in \autoref{fig:System Architecture}.
+To achieve the functions above, our system contains four components: \textit{Global Controller, Memory Scheduler, Executor, and Swap Executor}, as shown in \autoref{fig:System Architecture}.

-\textit{\textbf{Global Controller.}} The \textit{Global Controller} is responsible for launching new job's process and deliver information between the \textit{Executor} and the \textit{Memory Scheduler}.
-When a new job is launched by the user, the \textit{Global Controller} creates a new sub-process of the job's \textit{Executor}, and two new threads for \textit{Swap Scheduler} and \textit{Swap Executor}.
-It is also responsible for communicating with the \textit{Memory Scheduler}, each job's information is organized and sent to the \textit{Memory Scheduler}.
+\textit{\textbf{Global Controller.}} The \textit{Global Controller} is responsible for launching new jobs' processes and delivering information between the \textit{Executor} and the \textit{Memory Scheduler}.
+When the user launches a new job, the \textit{Global Controller} creates a new sub-process of the job's \textit{Executor}, and the threads for \textit{Swap Executor}.
+It is also responsible for communicating with the \textit{Memory Scheduler}, and each job's information is organized and sent to the \textit{Memory Scheduler}.
 Also, the scheduling plan of each job is distributed to the corresponding \textit{Executor}.
-With the global controller, our system can support the scheduling algorithm as described in Section 4.
+With the global controller, our system can support the scheduling algorithm described in \autoref{Introduction}V.